Best Scuba Diving Regulator: Top Rated and Reviewed Dive Regulators

 It also features diver adjustable airflow on the second stage and an orthodontic mouthpiece.

-Choice #3: Our last, but not least, pick for best scuba diving regulator is another Sherwood model.
+Our last, but not least, pick for best scuba diving regulator is a Sherwood model.

 This regulator has a balanced piston design and has 2 HP ports and 4 LP ports.
 It is also nitrox compatible.